 Position your elastic hair bobble folded in half or a piece of elastic on the edge of your pouch and baste in place within the ¼” seam allowance.
 I find the easiest way to do this is to put my needle down into 1 side of the elastic and push the other side up flush with the point of my needlework scissors once my presser foot is down.
 I then manually turn my handwheel a couple of stitches over it and then go back and forward a few times.

 Lay your other piece of patterned fabric down on top right sides together and pin in place.

 Stitch round using a ¼” seam allowance and pivoting on the corners.
 Leave a 2” gap to turn (you can see mine in the bottom right of this image).
 Remove the bulk from the corners by cutting away the excess fabric, being careful not to snip the stitches.

 Turn in the right way and press carefully.

 Top stitch the edges at a ¼” for neatness and to close your turning hole.
 Stitch a button on to finish and then your tea bag travel case is ready to use.
 Fill it up and pop it in your hand bag.

-For craft and sewing classes in Essex do visit http://www.clairemackaness.com/
+For craft and sewing classes in Essex and online do visit http://www.clairemackaness.com/